 If you took out a Home Equity Line of Credit (HELOC), you have a draw period and repayment period.
-During the draw period, you can draw on your line of credit and only pay interest on the money you borrow.
+During the draw period, you can draw on your line of credit and typically only pay interest on the money you borrow.

 When your repayment period hits, however, you’ll no longer be able to draw on your line of credit and must pay down the amount you borrowed plus interest.
 While the draw period usually lasts 5-10 years, the repayment period is typically 15-20 years.

-Ways to Refinance a HELOC
+Ways to refinance a HELOC

 1. Loan Modification

-With a loan modification, you simply contact your lender and request an adjustment your loan by extending its terms or reducing its interest rate so that you can better afford the monthly payments.
+With a loan modification, you simply contact your lender and request an adjustment to your loan by extending its terms or reducing its interest rate so that you can better afford the monthly payments.
 If eligible, it may be a good option if you’re worried you won’t be able to make your payments once your draw period is over and the repayment period begins.

 Pros of loan modification

 - Can extend terms (repayment period) for HELOC.